-In some regions one in three of the UK population is over 65 and this figure is predicted to continue to grow, reaching 74 million by 2039.
-The number of over 85s is also set to double, with an increase of 1.5 million by 2035.
+The current UK population is at its largest ever, at 65.6 million and is predicted to continue to grow, reaching 74 million by 2039.
+Currently, in some regions, one in three of the population is over 65 and an increase in the overall population will undoubtedly see an equivalent increase in elderly people.
+The number of over 85s is set to double, with an increase of 1.5 million by 2035.
 This age group is the fastest growing demographic in the UK.

 Unfortunately, whilst improved life expectancy is to be celebrated, many elderly people will not live longer lives in good health.
 The risks of developing multiple long-term conditions, requiring complex care and treatment, are significantly increased in later life.